natasha/slovnet/README.md

 ## Evaluation

-In addition to quality metrics we measure speed and models size, parameters that are important in practise:
+In addition to quality metrics we measure speed and models size, parameters that are important in production:

 * `init` — time between system launch and first response.
 It is convenient for testing and devops to have model that starts quickly.
 * `disk` — file size of artefacts one needs to download before using the system: model weights, embeddings, binaries, vocabs.
-It is inconvenient to deploy large models in production.
+It is convenient to deploy compact models in production.
 * `ram` — average CPU/GPU RAM usage.
-* `speed` — number of input items processed per second: news article texts, tokenized sentencies.
+* `speed` — number of input items processed per second: news articles, tokenized sentencies.

 ### NER

 4 datasets are used for evaluation, see <a href="https://github.com/natasha/corus">Corus</a> registry for more info: <a href="https://github.com/natasha/corus#load_factru"><code>factru</code></a>, <a href="https://github.com/natasha/corus#load_gareev"><code>gareev</code></a>, <a href="https://github.com/natasha/corus#load_ne5"><code>ne5</code></a> and <a href="https://github.com/natasha/corus#load_bsnlp"><code>bsnlp</code></a>. `slovnet` is compared to:

-* `deeppavlov` — biLSTM + CRF by DeepPavlov, see <a href="https://arxiv.org/pdf/1709.09686.pdf">their 2017 paper</a> for more.
+* `deeppavlov` — BiLSTM-CRF by DeepPavlov, see <a href="https://arxiv.org/pdf/1709.09686.pdf">their 2017 paper</a> for more.
 * `deeppavlov_bert` — BERT based NER, current SOTA for Russian language, see <a href="https://www.youtube.com/watch?v=eKTA8i8s-zs">video presentation</a> describing the approach.
 * <a href="http://pullenti.ru/">`pullenti`</a> — first place on factRuEval-2016, super sophisticated ruled based system.
+* `spacy` — <a href="https://spacy.io/">spaCy</a> with <a href="https://github.com/buriy/spacy-ru">Russian models trained by @buriy</a>.
 * <a href="https://texterra.ispras.ru">`texterra`</a> — multifunctional NLP solution by <a href="https://www.ispras.ru/">ISP RAS</a>, NER is one of the features.
 * <a href="https://github.com/yandex/tomita-parser/">`tomita`</a> — GLR-parser by Yandex, only grammars for `PER` are publicly available.
 * <a href="https://github.com/mit-nlp/MITIE">`mitie`</a> — engine developed at MIT + <a href="http://lang.org.ua/en/models/">third party model for Russian language</a>.